 June through September are the best times to visit Glacier National Park if you want to have the best chances to traverse through the park via Logan Pass on the Going-to-the-Sun Road as that’s typically when the road has been cleared.

 However, this is peak season and the most competitive time to visit the park.
-You’ll need to secure a vehicle registration during this time to enter the park, this reservation system was introduced around the pandemic to prevent the park from exposure and consequences of over-tourism, which also means if you plan ahead you’ll also have more enjoyable experience.
+You’ll need to secure a vehicle registration during this time to enter the park, this reservation system was introduced around the pandemic to prevent the park from exposure and consequences of over-tourism, which also means if you plan ahead you’ll also have a more enjoyable experience.

 Arguably, the best time to visit the park though is the shoulder season which includes May through early June and the month of October to get to enjoy the beauty of the park without as much competition or crowds.
 Keep in mind though, that if there are storms or heavy snowfall there’s a chance that Logan Pass won’t be open, which isn’t a deal breaker as there’s so much else to do and see in the park and areas of the Going-to-the-Sun Road you can still enjoy.

 During the peak summer months (June – September) the park averages around 60°-70° F (15°-20°C) highs and lows in the 40s°F (4°C).